 These long waiting periods are caused by various factors.
 For example, your doctor might establish an appointment to draw blood in one or two weeks.
 After you have given your blood sample, it will take a while until the lab analyzes it.
 Then you'll have to wait for the results to be communicated by your doctor and this whole process can take up to 2 months in some cases.

 Even worse, your hormonal levels differ from time to time.
-For example, people have certain levels of vitamin D in their bodies during summer times and completely different ones in the winter when sun exposure is limited.
+For example, people have certain levels of vitamin D test in their bodies during summer times and completely different ones in the winter when sun exposure is limited.
 If you take the test in August and you get the results back in October, they might show that you have plenty of vitamin D in your blood, but this might not be correct during the autumn.

 How Direct-to-Consumer Blood Test Can Save the Day

 Direct-to-consumer blood tests are sold by various companies such as DiscountedLabs.com You can choose from multiple types of blood tests and order them online.
 Some of the lab tests included are glucose tests, thyroid tests, testosterone and estrogen tests, etc. The list is broad, and you can find details about various hormones and biomarkers in your body.